Swiss City Marathon

 Finishers receive a custom medal and a technical race shirt, and the finish area features hot food, recovery drinks and a beer garden for participants and spectators.

-Race weekend includes an expo with race packet pickup, a pre-race pasta dinner option, and family events including a kids' run and relay team categories.
+Race weekend includes an expo with race packet pickup, a pre-race pasta dinner option, and family events including a kids' run (Maratholino) and relay team categories.

 Aid stations are frequent (roughly every 3–5 km) with water, isotonic drinks and sponges, and the course is fully chip-timed with visible kilometer signage and official pacers for common goal times.